 Still, unlike companies in non-energy sectors, there is a rather direct correlation here between what is available as raw materials and how that translates into profit.
 Reserve multiples address the estimated value of oil and gas a company has accessible but has not yet extracted.

 $100 Oil: A $2 trillion IPO and a storm of insider political dealing could drive crude past highs not seen in years.
 Click here to learn about the four-play, 1,329%-combined-profit opportunity.

 Actually, I prefer to consider this factor as extractable reserves, those assets in the ground that are both technically and financially extractable.
 That is, what an oil and gas company can extract immediately at a cost that is justified by the current market conditions.

-First, it reduces the overall reserve figure beyond even what is required by the SEC before the company can book it.
-In this case, there are several classifications of reserves essentially separated by how likely (how probable) it is that the reserves can be exploited.
-My approach reduces the actual reserves considered to those with the highest probability of production.
+Primarily, it reduces the overall reserve figure beyond even what is required by the SEC before the company can book it.
+In this case, there are several classifications of reserves essentially separated by how probable it is that the reserves can be exploited.
+My approach reduces the actual reserves considered to those with the highest probability of production - the real McCoy.

 My far more conservative figures make this distinction between genuine reserves and potential resources easier to make.
 An extractable reserve multiple merely divides the total market value of oil and gas most easily extractable - though still in the ground - by the total market cap of the producing company.